stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 You can predict the response from Echo.
 Now obviously these are just fun commands; however, it does at least demonstrate that the Echo’s cloud brain can learn new tricks.
 Let’s hope future updates provide more useful commands; which leads me to my wish list.

-# Wish I may, I wish I might…
+# Wish I may, wish I might…
 While I do use the Amazon Echo regularly, there are several features I wish were available.
 I’ll list each one and provide a bit of narrative.

 **Shopping** - For the life of me I don’t understand why I can’t purchase items beyond digital music from my Echo.
 I can’t even price check an item or hear more about a product.
 This seems like a natural fit with the Echo.
 Its Amazon after all!
 This would be a great feature for items you purchase regularly such as batteries, kitchen products, etc.